Rosettea/Hilbish/website/content/install.md

 Hilbish is packaged in a *few* repositories for some distros.

 ## Arch Linux (AUR)
-Hilbihs is on the AUR.
+Hilbish is on the AUR.
 Setup an AUR helper, and install.
 Example with yay:

 ```